Pylons/pyramid/docs/narr/events.rst

 Some Pyramid applications choose to define custom events classes in an ``events`` module.

-You can subscribe to custom events in the same way what you subscribe to Pyramid events -- either imperatively or with a decorator.
+You can subscribe to custom events in the same way that you subscribe to Pyramid events -- either imperatively or with a decorator.
 Here's an example of subscribing to a custom event with a decorator: